dunglas/DunglasActionBundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/7022bce4-9d67-4ade-9b19-cf7e417c0a80/mini.png)](https://insight.sensiolabs.com/projects/7022bce4-9d67-4ade-9b19-cf7e417c0a80)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/dunglas/DunglasActionBundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/dunglas/DunglasActionBundle/?branch=master)

-This bundle is replacement for the standard Symfony controller system.
+This bundle is a replacement for [the standard controller system](https://symfony.com/doc/current/book/controller.html) of the [Symfony framework](https://symfony.com).

 It is as convenient as the system shipped with the framework but doesn't have its drawbacks: